mattermost/docs/source/install/troubleshooting.rst

 This document summarizes common troubleshooting issues and techniques.

 Depending on the type of error or problem you're experiencing, refer to the sections below for troubleshooting guidance.
 If you're a new user, it might help to go over the installation steps again to confirm the process.
-Alternatively, the Troubleshooting forum might be helpful as someone may have experienced the same error in the past.
+Alternatively, the `Troubleshooting forum <https://forum.mattermost.org/c/trouble-shoot>`__ might be helpful as someone may have experienced the same error in the past.

-For more troubleshooting help, `open a new topic in our forums <https://forum.mattermost.org/c/trouble-shoot>`__ with steps to reproduce your issue.
-If you're an Enterprise Edition subscriber, you can also email subscribers@mattermost.com for support.
+If you're an Enterprise Edition subscriber, visit `the Enterprise Edition support page <https://about.mattermost.com/support/>`__.

 .. contents::
     :backlinks: top